happycube/cxadc-linux3/README.md

 	gcc -o leveladj leveladj.c

+Install PV to allow real-time monitoring of the runtime & datarate. (may have droped samples on lower end setups)

+    sudo apt install pv

+You have hopefully installed CXADC!

+## Configiration and Capturing

 Connect a signal to the input you've selected, and run `leveladj` to adjust the gain automatically:

 	./leveladj

-Open your directory you wish to write the data to and use this to capture 10 seconds of test samples:
+Open Terminal in the directory you wish to write the data this to capture 10 seconds of test samples:

 	sox -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

-Install PV This allows monitoring of the runtime & datarate.

-    sudo apt install pv

 To use PV modify command with `/dev/cxadc0 |pv >` it will look like this when in use:

      cat /dev/cxadc0 |pv > output.wav
      0:00:04 [38.1MiB/s] [        <=>

-`dd` and `cat` can also be used to trigger capture
+`dd` and `cat` can also be used to trigger captures for example:

+     timeout 10s dd if=/dev/cxadc0 |pv > of=out.wav

 Use CTRL+C to manualy stop capture.